 In contrast, American cuckservatives who have convinced themselves Martin Luther King is a great hero have largely made peace with these developments, while still rhetorically opposing “the state.”
 Needless to say, such opposition has still failed in achieving any significant rollback of government power.

 ” as they are doing now with Trump.
 They are joined by both major corporations and the entire force of the cultural Left who work together to vilify and marginalize those who don’t make the ideological cut.

 But as this process continues, the cultural Right is becoming less willing to defend the capitalist class, even viewing them with contempt.

 Moreover, as the non-Establishment Right focuses on cultural divisions rather than wonkish economic questions, some of its political leaders are abandoning its onetime hostility to the economic positions of the historic Left.
 It is not the current Left to which this Right is drawn, but a Left whose social programs can be blended with traditionalist stands and immigration restrictions.
 Thus Donald Trump has opposed

-Paul Gottfried [ email him ] is a retired Professor of Humanities at Elizabethtown College, PA.
+may be the latest sign of this emerging pattern in Europe.
+And as the impatience with #cuckservatism and the rise of Donald Trump shows, the Europeanization of the American Right may be well underway.Paul Gottfried [ email him ] is a retired Professor of Humanities at Elizabethtown College, PA.
 He is the author of After Liberalism, Multiculturalism and the Politics of Guilt and The Strange Death of Marxism His most recent book is Leo Strauss and the Conservative Movement in America.